Fix Sage Balance Sheet Account Suspense Error

 • If you import data, make sure to validate it.
 Always review imported transactions before final posting.

-• Save back ups of your Sage data frequently.
+• Save backups of your Sage data frequently.
 Reliable backups make recovery easier if corruption occurs.

 When Should You Be Concerned About The Sage Suspense Account?